sudotliu/sudotliu.github.io/_portfolio/bonsai.md

 choose one project to do between the two of them, being able to see the final outcome for either project would make for a quick comparison and decision.
 Of course, all of this is assuming that your baseline estimates and percentages of impact are correct in the first place, which becomes the new challenge.
-As tough as those details are to get right, we found that better than sticking a wet finger in the air and saying "the wind is blowing this way".
+As tough as those details are to get right, we found it preferable to sticking a wet finger in the air and saying, "I think the wind is blowing this way..."

-Here is what the product ended up looking like:
+Here is what the prototype ended up looking like:
 [![Bonsai metric tree simple example](/assets/images/bonsai/ex_tree.png)](/assets/images/bonsai/ex_tree.png)

-As we got to exploring how we could build such a thing, it quickly became clear where the major obstacles would be.
+As we began exploring how we could build such a thing, it quickly became clear where the major obstacles would be.
 Spoiler alert: the tree (duh).
-The nodes were going to be relatively simple (React) components.
+The nodes were going to be relatively simple React components.
 We determined that we could have a single node be considered "active" at any time and have that node's configuration open for editing in the side panel.
 Simple enough.
-We soon realized, however, that we didn't have the slightest clue about how to render a tree of said nodes, never mind dynamically re-shaping all of it on the fly.
-"Re-shaping" here means automatic node repositioning, and it was critical to us as we didn't see much use in a tool that required you to manually reposition nodes each time you made a change that disrupted the balance or visual spacing of the tree.
+We soon realized, however, that we didn't have the slightest clue about how to render a tree of said nodes, never mind dynamically reshaping all of it on the fly.
+By "reshaping", we mean automatically repositioning all the nodes of the tree.
+This was critical for us, as we saw little value in a tool that would require manual repositioning each time a change disrupted the balance or visual spacing of the tree.

-We had scoured the web at the time for a pre-made solution that would get us at least partway there as we knew it wasn't going to be trivial to build, but nothing really fit what we needed.
-The closest we got were some solutions that provided a dynamic tree with extremely limited ability to adapt what was in each node.
+We had scoured the web at the time for a pre-made solution that would get us at least partway there, because we knew it wasn't going to be trivial to build.
+Nothing really fit what we needed though.
+The closest we got were solutions that provided a dynamic tree with extremely limited ability to adapt what was in each node.
 As tempting as those solutions were at first, early testing convinced me that trying to repurpose them for our use-case was going to be even more frustrating and time-consuming than figuring out how to build our own in the long run.

-Despite not having much of a lead at the time, we made the hard decision to focus intently back on how ***we*** would solve it if forced, so we revisited our problem with fresh eyes.
+Despite not having any leads at the time, we made the hard decision to focus intently back on how ***we*** would solve it if forced, and we revisited our problem with fresh eyes.
 It's amazing sometimes what you find or what you become capable of when there are no other options.
 I couldn't believe it when I found this paper called <a href="https://www.cs.unc.edu/techreports/89-034.pdf" target="_blank">A Node-Positioning Algorithm for General Trees</a> written by John Q. Walker II.
 As